injeti-manohar/AZ-104/Azure AD.md

 ### Groups
 the group is synced from on premises Windows AD they cannot be managed in Azure AD.
 They must be managed on-prem

+### Service Principal
+An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.